basilschneider/cross-section-calculator/README.md

 ```bash
 ./condor_resummino_submit -s wino.in -e 13 -p "1000023 1000024" -m "100 200 300"
 ```
-which calculates the cross sections for a wino-like N2C1 model at a center-of-mass energy of 13 TeV, for degenerate N2C1 masses of 100, 200 and 300 GeV.
+which calculates the cross sections for a wino-like N2C1+ model at a center-of-mass energy of 13 TeV, for degenerate N2 and C1+ masses of 100, 200 and 300 GeV.

 You can also peek into `submitall` to see how to submit several jobs at once.

-Also have a look at the two SLHA files provided, wino.in and hino.in, that define the parameters of the model that cannot be controlled by flags.
+Also have a look at the two SLHA files provided, wino.in and hino.in, that define the parameters of the model that cannot be controlled with the script.

 The jobs run on HTCondor at the FNAL cluster.
 It has not been tested on other sites, but e.g. CERN or DESY use HTCondor as well.
-While I don't believe it will run out of the box on these sites, there is likely not much work involved to get it running there as well.
+While it is unlikely that this package will run out of the box on these sites, there is likely not much work involved to get it running there as well.

 Your job output will be transferred to eos.